 We often cook salmon in the smoker at very low temperatures but these are hot smoked at 225- 240°F. Set up your electric, charcoal, gas or wood smoker for about an hours worth of cooking and a nice fruit wood or something that is not too strong such as alder, cherry, apple, pecan, etc.

-Place the salmon filets on the smoker grate and let them smoke cook at 225-240°F with indirect heat for about 1 hour or until they reach 145°F in the center.
+Place the salmon filets on the smoker grate and let them smoke cook at 225-240°F with indirect heat for about 45-60 minutes or until they reach about 130°F in the center.

-A great tool for checking the temperature on these is the improved ThermoPop digital pocket thermometer which reads in 3-4 seconds (that’s fast), is splash-proof and is being offered now for only $29.
-One of my favorite toys.. er, tools;-)
+A great tool for checking the temperature on these is the ThermoPop digital pocket thermometer which reads in 3-4 seconds (that's fast)!

 Just as soon as the salmon is finished cooking, serve them immediately for best results.